Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Challenges and Future Directions

 \begin{description}[itemsep=0.5em, labelwidth=!, leftmargin=0pt]

-\item[\textbf{Engage with narrative studies beyond narratology:}] While current research takes inspiration mainly from classical narratology and focuses on literary narratives such as fairytales, we believe LLMs' advantages of scale, generalisation and distant reading capabilities make them valuable tools for broader narrative studies fields.
-Future research could shift focus to existing areas of research, such as history's narrativisation and emplotment of events or the or the focus of International Relations on the creation and circulation of `strategic narratives' in geopolitical soft power struggles between nation states, and developing methods for harvesting or producing valuable data.
-The object of study in this case are the social, historical, and cultural phenomenons of narrative. \item[\textbf{Validate specific narrative theories:}] Find a narrative theory that makes a claim about narrative. e.g. \cite{keen2006theory}'s claim that fiction offers readers unique empathetic engagements compared to other genres.
+\item[\textbf{Continual engagement with narrative studies beyond narratology:}] While current research takes inspiration mainly from classical narratology and focuses on literary narratives such as fairytales, we believe LLMs' advantages of scale, generalisation and distant reading capabilities make them valuable tools for broader narrative studies fields.
+Future research could shift focus to existing areas of research, such as history's narrativisation and emplotment of events \redtext{or the} focus of International Relations on the creation and circulation of `strategic narratives' in geopolitical soft power struggles between nation states, and developing methods for harvesting or producing valuable data.
+The object of study in this case are the social, historical, and cultural phenomenons of narrative. \item[\textbf{Validate specific narrative theories:}] Find a narrative theory that makes a claim about narrative. \redtext{e.g.,} \cite{keen2006theory}'s claim that fiction offers readers unique empathetic engagements compared to other genres.
 Then design a system that tests the validity of that theory and its assumptions. \item[\textbf{Develop specific metrics:}] Instead of ambitiously aiming for an all-encompassing benchmark that measures a narrative as a whole, focus on developing metrics that measure only a single aspect of narrative.
 Perhaps the capacity to track certain stylistic features of narrative both within a work and across a larger corpus. \item[\textbf{Investigate the narrative impact on pre-training:}] While ongoing research focus mainly on in-context learning and post-training, it cannot be ignored that narrative texts make up large portions of LLM pre-training.
-What effect does pre-training on more or less narrative texts have on an LLM? \item[\textbf{Investigate post-training for story generation:}] Section \ref{finetune} showed that research on fine-tuning LLMs for story generation is close to non-existent.
+What effect does pre-training on more or less narrative texts have on an LLM? \item[\textbf{LLM interpretability through narrative studies:}] Narratives have been hypothesised to be a fundamental method for knowledge representation in AI systems \citep{szilas2015towards}.
+Perhaps current LLMs already use narratives as their method for knowledge representation.
+It can be argued that LLM outputs, intersect with narrative studies as they inherently reference the textual narratives seen during the pre-training process. \item[\textbf{Investigate post-training for story generation:}] Section \ref{finetune} showed that research on fine-tuning LLMs for story generation is close to non-existent.
 Most LLMs used for research are `instruction-tuned' variants.
-If we are to believe the narrative-first hypothesis \citep{mcbride2014storytelling,10.1093/oxfordhb/9780198813781.013.33}, that language emerged to facilitate story telling, not instruction following, can there possibly be a `narration-tuned' LLM? \end{description}
+If we are to believe the narrative-first hypothesis \citep{turner1996literary,mcbride2014storytelling,ferretti_narrative_language_2024}, that language emerged to facilitate storytelling, not instruction following, can there possibly be a `narration-tuned' LLM?